1. Define what makes a clue useful

 Use a free public request when the item needs niche knowledge, a collector clue, repair expertise, local context, or a better search term that your own searches keep missing.

-A helper may share a direct contact path if it is allowed by the rules and includes enough detail for the requester to review safely.
+An owner may share a public seller or listing path if it follows the rules and includes enough detail for the requester to review safely.

 Need help finding this exact item?
 Learn what details to include, where search usually fails, and how to post a free request for source suggestions.

-Turn a reference photo into search terms, verification checks, and a clear helper-ready request when image search only finds similar items.
+Turn a reference photo into search terms, verification checks, and a clear public request when image search only finds similar items.

 A practical workflow for exact-item searches when Google Lens, Pinterest, Amazon, or image search keeps returning near matches.